nautobot/nautobot/nautobot/docs/models/extras/customfield.md

 The filter logic controls how values are matched when filtering objects by the custom field.
 Loose filtering (the default) matches on a partial value, whereas exact matching requires a complete match of the given string to a field's value.
 For example, exact filtering with the string "red" will only match the exact value "red", whereas loose filtering will match on the values "red", "red-orange", or "bored".
 Setting the filter logic to "disabled" disables filtering by the field entirely.

++/- 1.4.0
+    Custom field [extended filtering](../../rest-api/filtering.md#lookup-expressions) introduced extended lookup expression filters for `exact` and `icontains`, duplicating the functionality of both the `Strict` and `Loose` settings.

 A custom field must be assigned to one or more object types, or models, in Nautobot.
 Once created, custom fields will automatically appear as part of these models in the web UI and REST API.

 When creating a custom field, if "Move to Advanced tab" is checked, this custom field won't appear on the object's main detail tab in the UI, but will appear in the "Advanced" tab.
 This is useful when the requirement is to hide this field from the main detail tab when, for instance, it is only required for machine-to-machine communication and not user consumption.